ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 frameworks: ["javascript","angular","react"]
 ---

-As of v28 AG Grid now supports Typescript Generics for row data and cell values.
+As of v28 AG Grid now supports Typescript [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) for row data and cell values.
 This leads to greatly improved developer experience via code completion and compile time validation of row data properties.

 ## Row Data: \<TData\>

 Provide a Typescript interface for row data to the grid to enable auto-completion and type-checking whenever properties are accessed from a row `data` variable.
 There are multiple ways to configure the generic interface: via the `GridOptions<TData>` interface, via other individual interfaces and finally via framework components.

-In the examples below we will use the `ICar` interface for our row data.
+In the examples below we will use the `ICar` interface to represent row data.

 ```ts
 // Row Data interface